 Residential encroachment and the conversion of employment lands in the South Sydney region in recent years has seen an exodus of businesses priced out of industrial/commercial floorspaces in a shrinking and increasingly competitive market.
 The Botany and Lord Street Precincts have been relatively exempt from residential conversions, due its proximity to Sydney Airport and Port Botany.
-The preservation of these trade gateways and employment and urban services lands in its immediate surrounds is critical in supporting the functions of Sydney Airport and Port Botany and logistics network.
+The preservation of these trade gateways and employment and urban services lands in its immediate surrounds is critical in supporting the functions of Sydney Airport and Port Botany and maximising efficiency in the freight and logistics network.